quchen/prettyprinter/README.md

 ### Open implementation

-The type of documents is unanimously (!) abstract in the other Wadler/Leijen prettyprinters, making it impossible to write adaptors from one library to another.
+The type of documents is abstract in most of the other Wadler/Leijen prettyprinters, making it hard to impossible to write adaptors from one library to another.
 The type should be exposed for such purposes so it is possible to write adaptors from library to library, or each of them is doomed to live on its own small island of incompatibility.
 For this reason, the `Doc` type is fully exposed in a semi-internal module for this specific use case.